veera-raju/veera-raju/README.md

 - 👋 Hi, I’m @veera-raju
 - 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, mssql, powerapps and powerbi
 - 💞️ I’m looking to collaborate on python problems
 - 📫 How to reach me www.LinkedIn.com/in/veerapallapothu